Lazerbeak12345/chaml/README.md

 there are 6 (ish) syntaxes to define a function, and all functions are first-order, so they can take other functions as arguments.

 I'm actually looking for help with the initial runtime.
-Once that's done, it'l be bootstrapped.
+Once that's done, it'll be bootstrapped.

 <!--Look at https://vim.fandom.com/wiki/Creating_your_own_syntax_files later-->